 Wyzo is the first side-bot industrially designed to perform tasks alongside humans in complete safety.
-We worked hand in hand with Wyzo creator Demaurex to develop the brand for the new and revolutionary robot.
+We worked hand in hand with its creator to develop the brand for the new and revolutionary robot.

-The Demaurex company, based in the Vaud town of Ecublens, specialises in the manufacturing of “pick & place” robots for the food industry.
-To help their clients automate production chains, they developed a new type of robot designed to work safely alongside human workers: the side-bot.
-Demaurex called upon Creative Supply with a twofold mission aimed to shine a spotlight on their breakthrough innovation.
+To help clients automate production chains, a pioneer in “pick & place” robot manufacturing developed a new type of robot designed to work safely alongside human workers: the side-bot.
+Creative Supply was called upon with a twofold mission aimed to shine a spotlight on their breakthrough innovation.
 The mission: developing a new dedicated brand for the side-bot and its ecosystem and designing the app for controlling and configuring the machine.

 From machine to side-bot